WadeT2000/myDockerTemplate/README.md

 - Knex, Cors and other dependecies are already written into the api folder.
     - If you want to run commands in the teminal you will have to run npm install within /api and /ui folder.

+-Please read each ReadMe under each endpoint for additional information.